yongjiezhu/nICAmeg/README.md

 python nICA_downstreams.py --data_path /camcan/meg_passive --path results/
 ```

 Refer to `utils/vis.py` for visualizing the neural networks with occlusion sensitivity analysis.
 You can easily modify some parameters in ‎`utils/preprocessing.py` with your styles to preprocess the MEG data. ‎`utils/featsextraction.py` contains functions for feature extraction using trained models.
+The bash job can also be used to run multiple experiments in parallel (e.g. with different random seeds) on a SLURM-equipped server.

 ## Reference